 Latest News/ Events

-The next meeting of the Parish Council will be held on 15th March 2021.
+The next meeting of the Parish Council will be held on 19th April 2021, and will be preceded by the Annual Parish Assembly.
+This annual meeting is called every year at this time, for parishioners to bring matters to the attention of the council, although we also have a 30min Public Open Forum at the start of every meeting.
 The Parish Council normally meet on the third Monday of every calendar month, unless this has to be moved for valid reasons.
 During the lock-down period, meetings are being held using ZOOM. (see agenda which will give you joining details).
 Public still welcome to attend in the Open Forum, but please ensure you activate both video and audio connection.

 Wyre Forest Local Plan - This link will take you to the Parish Council's statement re the Proposed Land Development at Low Habberley

 Our latest NEWSLETTER can be found on the appropriate page, as above tab.

 The Clerk would appreciate receiving any photographs taken in the parish to be considered for inclusion in our Gallery.
 Please send photos in JPEG format to the Clerk for consideration.

 Kidderminster Foreign derives its name from an old word forain, meaning outside.
 The Parish once included land that surrounded the very restricted limits of the Borough of Kidderminster.
 As the town grew, the “foreign” contracted until the present Parish of the Foreign comprises only the hamlets of Trimpley and Low Habberley and the Northwood area on the east bank of the River Severn.

 The Parish lies within the Wyre Forest District Council area, in the County of Worcestershire.
 It is essentially rural in nature, made up of many scattered settlements, with a total electorate of around 780.